 - Lead Commissioner Report January 2016 (Sir Derek Myers Lead Commissioner, formerly Kensington and Chelsea/Hammersmith and Fulham) council has made some good progress)

 - DfE Direction Letter/Improvement Notice (February 2016 confirms return of certain functions to the council)

 - New Commissioner May 2016 (Patricia Bradwell, current deputy Leader Lincolnshire Council replaces Malcolm Newsam (MN still IB Independent Chair in Knowsley and also now Commissioner in Sandwell)

-- Ofsted monitoring letter, November 2016 the quality of some social work practice remains poor.
+- Ofsted monitoring letter, November 2016 clear evidence of improvement in some key areas but the quality of some social work practice remains poor.
 Arrangements for looked after children are delayed.
-Procedures are not always followed when child protection concerns arise.
+Procedures not always followed when child protection concerns arise.
 Link

 - Ofsted monitoring letter March 2017 making continuous progress, positive organisational culture More